Western blot: Colorimetric detection

 The colorimetric detection method depends on incubation of the western blot with a substrate that reacts with the reporter enzyme (such as peroxidase) that is bound to the secondary antibody.
-This converts the soluble dye into an insoluble form of a different color that precipitates next to the enzyme and thereby stains the membrane.
+This converts the soluble dye into an insoluble form of a different colour that precipitates next to the enzyme and thereby stains the membrane.
 Development of the blot is then stopped by washing away the soluble dye.
 Protein levels are evaluated through densitometry (how intense the stain is) or spectrophotometry.

 Chemiluminescent detection

 Chemiluminescent detection methods depend on incubation of the western blot with a substrate that will luminesce when exposed to the reporter on the secondary antibody.
 The light is then detected by CCD cameras which capture a digital image of the western blot or photographic film.
 The use of film for western blot detection is slowly disappearing because of non linearity of the image (non accurate quantification).
 The image is analysed by densitometry, which evaluates the relative amount of protein staining and quantifies the results in terms of optical density.
 Newer software allows further data analysis such as molecular weight analysis if appropriate standards are used.